Innovation

 The usage of drones, also known as unmanned aerial vehicles, is becoming very common in large-scale construction sites, with most site surveys being conducted using UAVs.

-Drones are nowadays fitted with advanced cameras that are able to capture better images and details that improve communication between them and software on the receiving end.
+Drones are nowadays fitted with advanced cameras that can capture better images and details that improve communication between them and software on the receiving end.

 10) Graphene-reinforced concrete